 Start your first project, a tropical floral wreath, by reviewing key stitches such as the backstitch, satin stitch and stem stitch.
 Practice the fishbone stitch, before exploring color shading and gradations with the long and short stitch.

-If you've got two tees and a pair of scissors, you're less than an hour away from this adorable shirt.
-This hand-stitched cutie is great for kids (especially 'cause they can totally help make it).
-But you might just want one for yourself, too.
+If you have two T-shirts and a pair of scissors, you're less than an hour away from finishing this adorable embroidered shirt.
+And while it's great for kids — they can totally help make it — you may just want one for yourself, too.

 Needle (or thread) painting is a truly artful way to embroider.
 Here, Jessica shows you how to use this technique to create furlike stitching for your second project, a bear cub design.
 She also shares tips for making expressive animal features including eyes, ears, a snout and couched mouth.

 Embroidery is something that anyone can learn — it's easy, affordable and you can do it almost anywhere!
 In this kids' beginner class, explore embroidery basics alongside expert Jessica Long.
 Learn five foundational stitches as Jessica helps you create a magical narwhal design that you can hang on your wall or give as a gift.

 Your final project is a botanical beauty with an abstract floral theme.
 You'll expand on the techniques you've learned with a more complex design, learn more stitches and then enjoy the freedom of improvising as you go!